 This appears to be the result of concerns about behavioral changes that might occur for boys or management of menstruation (periods) for girls.

 It’s common for parents of boys to worry about behavioral changes with the start of sex steroids, particularly testosterone.
 However, when treatment begins with a low dose and works up to an adult dose, behavioral changes are not common side effects.
-Similarly, there are few issues with liver function, kidney function, or cholesterol with testosterone replacement therapy.

 For girls with PWS, parents often express concern about having periods and how to manage them.
 By discussing this concern with physicians, it is possible to work together to provide appropriate estrogen replacement.